Accounting-Based Valuation Approach

 We note than an inability to meet interest and principal repayments does not necessarily mean that the debt will trade at a discount.

-These assets under such regulation are normally those that require constant reinvestment, such as distribution networks.
+Assets under such a regulation are normally those that require constant reinvestment, such as distribution networks.

 This is in addition to a return on investment and operating costs.